PoisotLab/ms_betadiversity_response/maintext.md

 clarify that $\beta_{st}$ is not a direct measure of the importance of turnover: it is a quantification of the relative impact of rewiring to overall dissimilarity, which, all non-turnover mechanisms being accounted for in the decomposition, can be explained by turnover mechanisms.
+In this section, I present two numerical experiments showing (i) that the $\beta_{os}$ component is in fact an accurate measure of rewiring, and (ii) that $\beta_{st}$ captures the consequences of species turnover, and of the interactions brought by unique species.

 ### Illustrations on arbitrarily small networks are biased